arrowSoftware/RPG_Dev/Assets/README.md

 AOE Circles, using brakckeys shield video with this https://www.youtube.com/watch?v=S4W-QBpQgiU render on both side and animate the edges. https://www.youtube.com/watch?v=tbySMSh6Ip0 Combination fresnal and a spotlight/decal

+Tooltips, script added to things with tooltips, on the mouse targeting hover code, will check for tooltip, if tooltip then display, if hover removed, hide tooltip

+Fix all the mining nodes to child the model to the "model" object and set "model" to the "model" field of the scipt, so i dont have to do that update thing each time.
+Also check if tree needs it as well.
 # Tasks:
 Nameplate:
 - [ ] Show nameplate when within x units of player